 The next alternative to consider is a walk-in clinic.
 This type of health facility will provide you with primary care services, but bear in mind that they only have limited staff and resources so can be quite time-consuming.
 Furthermore, you are likely to have to wait for a few hours before you get seen by a doctor or nurse.
 Again, if you don’t have insurance you will still need to cover the cost of the visit.

 Pharmacies are a good place to get some kinds of basic health care including vaccinations.
-Pharmacists are also very knowledgeable about medication and can advise you on any potential interactions, as well as answers questions about any specific drug.
+Pharmacists are also very knowledgeable about medication and can advise you on any potential interactions, as well as answer questions about any specific drug.

 If you are looking for access to medication then a mail-order service may be able to help.
 These work by having you fill out a short questionnaire online (or an interview over the phone) which is then checked by the prescribing doctor who can authorize the medication to be dispensed.
 In particular, you will find that access to diabetes medications, contraceptives, emergency contraceptives, allergy medications, abortion pills, and treatments for urinary tract infections tend to be available in this format.